-The global talent management software market is set to explode from $10.09 billion in 2024 to $25.0 billion by 2032, according to Fortune Business Insights.
-But here's what really matters: choosing the right Talent Management System isn't about jumping on the biggest trend—it's about finding a platform that actually transforms how your people grow, perform, and stay engaged.
+The global talent management software market is projected to grow from $10.09 billion in 2024 to $25.0 billion by 2032, according to Fortune Business Insights.
+Growth matters, but your decision comes down to one question: will the system help your people grow, perform, and stay—at a price you can defend to finance?

 - Why modularity and seamless integrations make or break user adoption